-Figure A72: Net Energy Value of Five-Minute Settlement
+Figure A78: Net Energy Value of Five-Minute Settlement

-The next figure examines the over- and under-counting of energy value associated with the hourly settlement of the five-minute dispatch in 2016.
+The next figure examines the over- and under-counting of energy value associated with the hourly settlement of the five-minute dispatch in 2017.
 The hourly settlement is based on a simple average of the five-minute LMPs and is not weighted by the output of the resource.
 A resource tends to be undervalued when its output is positively correlated with LMP and vice versa.
-For example, a resource that produces more output in intervals when five-minute prices are lower than the hourly price would be overvalued.

 The figure shows the differences in energy value in the five-minute versus hourly settlement for fossil-fueled and non-fossil resources.
-Fossil-fueled resources tend to provide more flexibility and, therefore, tend to produce more in intervals with higher five-minute prices.
-Some non-fossil fuel types, such as nuclear, provide little dispatch flexibility, so the average output across a given hour is consistent and seldom results in any discernible difference in valuation.
+Fossil-fueled resources tend to provide more dispatch flexibility and, therefore, tend to produce more in intervals with higher five-minute prices.
+Hence, they benefit more from five-minute settlements than resources that provide much less dispatch flexibility, such as nuclear and wind resources.